Khayal-Aghazada/Fatigue-Detection-System/README.md

 ## Overview

 This project implements a real-time fatigue detection system leveraging facial landmark analysis via **MediaPipe Face Mesh** combined with behavioral metrics such as blink rate, eye closure duration, head pose deviations, and yawning detection.
 The system captures video from a webcam, processes face landmarks, calculates relevant fatigue indicators, and alerts the user upon detecting signs of drowsiness or fatigue.
+Videos of testing are below in youtube link.

 ---